Soyweiser/CDDA-Wiki-Scripts/README.md

 ## Pywikibot can't connect to the site.
 Error mentions that 'http' is not a valid protocol return value.

 Seems they fixed the bug.
 (According to the documentation the 'http' protocol value is not allowed).

+## Getting a strange crash while processing the json files.

+In some rare cases people used a ` instead of a ' this can cause some issues.
+You prob need to manually edit the json files and change the ` into a '.
+Prob also best to make a PR to fix the wrong character in the main json files.